matuszen/snake-game/README.md

 # Snake Game

-A classic Snake game implementation in C++20 for terminal/console.
+A classic Snake game implementation in C++.

 ## Description

 Navigate a growing snake around the board to eat food while avoiding walls and your own tail.
 The snake grows longer with each piece of food eaten, and the game speeds up as your score increases.

 ## Controls